LemmySmackett/LemmySmackettCom/content/stories/general/the_lobby.md

 An alarm went off, bathing the lobby in strobes of white and blue.

 Two security guards in tactical crusader gear burst through a nearby door, leaped over the man on the floor and tackled Agnes off the counter.

-"In the name of the Lord, you have the right to remain silent, demon!"
+"In the name of the Lord, you have the right to remain silent, demon!" they shouted.

 "Fuck you!"
 Agnes howled.